SummitPublicSchools/spswarehouse/README.md

 ### Set up credentials

+The default directory where this module is installed is `Users\<your name>\Anaconda3\Lib\site-packages\spswarehouse`.
+Your credentials are in the `spswarehouse` subdirectory.

+- Copy the `credentials.py.template` file to `credentials.py`.

+#### Snowflake

 To access the Snowflake data warehouse, you'll need to set up your credentials first.
-This file is in the `spswarehouse` directory.

-- Default directory: `Users\<your name>\Anaconda3\Lib\site-packages\spswarehouse`
-- Copy the `credentials.py.template` file to `credentials.py`.
 - Fill in your Snowflake `user` and `password`  credentials between quotation marks.

+#### Google Sheets

+To access your Google Sheets, you'll need to get the OAuth2 client secret from an administrator.

+- In `credentials.py`, under `google_config` and `oauth2-client-id`, fill in the `client_secret` between quotation marks.
+- The first time you `import` the `GoogleSheets` module, a browser tab will open for you to grant access to your user data.

 # Usage